Our main supplier is Trutex

 Many shops and students will try and encourage parents/carers that certain styles of trousers, skirts and particularly footwear are acceptable as school shoes.
 Please read our expectations carefully, rather than being influenced by shops and/or your children.

-In the summer, when the weather gets too warm, the Head of School will make a decision to inform all students that blazers and ties can be removed for comfort.
+In the summer, when the weather gets too warm, the Head of School will make a decision to inform all students that blazers can be removed for comfort.
 This will be reviewed on a daily basis.